Exxon Mobil to shut down Russian oil production after attack on Ukraine

 “In response to recent events, we are beginning the process to discontinue operations and developing steps to exit the Sakhalin-1 venture.”

-Exxon had operated in Russia for more than 25-years, but began to withdraw from the country following the 2014 invasion of Ukraine.
+Exxon had operated in Russia for more than 2 years, but began to withdraw from the country following the 2014 invasion of Ukraine.

 The company said that although it will not be able to quit Russia immediately, it will make no new investment there.